 The providers in the medical home are knowledgeable about the member's and family's special, health-related social and educational needs.
 The medical home providers are connected to community resources that will assist the family in meeting those needs.
 When a PCP refers a member for a consultation, specialty/hospital services, or health and health-related services through the medical home, the medical home provider maintains the primary relationship with the member and family.
-He or she keeps abreast of the current status of the member and family through the PCP.
+They keep abreast of the current status of the member and family through the PCP.

-10.22.2 PCP Provider Types (Network Limitations)
+10.22.2 PCP provider types (network limitations)